 - a) World Record Holder.
-The performance must have been ratified by the World Waterski Council and the President of the IWWF 30 days before the first day of the World Championships. - b) Ranked as per rule 14.15 - b) Placed on the current year's most recently published IWWF Ranking List per the Placement Eligibility Chart (14.15). - c) Placed on the previous year's IWWF Ranking List per the Placement Eligibility Chart (14.15). - d) Placed on the Pro Ranking List 30 days before the World Championships per the Placement Eligibility Chart (14.15). - e) Placed on the Pro Ranking List one year and 30 days before the World Championships per the Placement Eligibility Chart (14.15). - c) Reigning World Champion in any event or the overall from the previously held World Championships. - d) Top 3 places in slalom, trick, jump, and overall, from the most recently held U21 World Championships.
+The performance must have been ratified by the World Waterski Council and the President of the IWWF 30 days before the first day of the World Championships. - b) Ranked as per rule 14.15 - c) Reigning World Champion in any event or the overall from the previously held World Championships. - d) Top 3 places in slalom, trick, jump, and overall, from the most recently held U21 World Championships.